-The Hawaii & Pacific Islands Mammography Registry (HIPIMR) database aims to maintain a computerized database of women undergoing breast imaging in the state of Hawai’i.
-It will include demographic, clinical and risk factor information, breast imaging interpretations, cancer outcomes, and vital status obtained through linkage with the Hawai’i Tumor Registry (HTR) and Hawaii State Department of Health and Vital Records (HSDHVR), respectively.
+The Hawaiʻi & Pacific Islands Mammography Registry (HIPIMR) database maintains a computerized database of women undergoing breast imaging in the state of Hawaiʻi, currently containing over 45 million images.
+Included are demographic, clinical and risk factor information, breast imaging interpretations, cancer outcomes, and vital status obtained through linkage with the Hawaiʻi Tumor Registry (HTR) and Hawaii State Department of Health and Vital Records (HSDHVR).

 The main goals of the registry are to

-- Better understand how well breast imaging tests find breast cancer in women of various ages and ethnicities,
+- Identify next-generation breast imaging characteristics and their association with breast cancer in women of various ages and ethnicities.

-Data collection is anticipated to begin in 2019 and is expected to continue through the year 2025 with funding anticipated from the University of Hawai’i Cancer Center and from the National Cancer Institute.
-Data will include retrospective breast imaging and associated information going back to the initiation of digital mammography (approximately 2009) and prospective data through to the end date.
+Data collection is ongoing and began in 2019 with from the University of Hawaiʻi Cancer Center and from the National Cancer Institute.
+Data will include retrospective breast imaging and associated information going back to the initiation of digital mammography (approximately 2009) and prospective data through 2025.

-All screening mammography centers identified in Hawaii will be invited to participate.
-Over twenty mammography facilities in Hawaii are being asked to contribute data to the HIPIMR.
+All screening mammography centers identified in Hawaiʻi are invited to participate.
+Over twenty mammography facilities in Hawaiʻi are being asked to contribute data to the HIPIMR.